 5. Limit Access

 Establish which people need access to which data at the design stage.
-You also need to set up rules so that users and systems have access privileges at the minimum level required to complete their jobs.
+You also need to implement privileged access management so that users and systems have access privileges only at the level required to complete their jobs.
 Using POLP (Principle of Least Privilege) can help decrease the attack surface by removing needless access rights.